Calathea crocata (Eternal Flame Plant) Indoor Care; Watering, Pruning, Propagation, Problems

 How do you water Calathea crocata?

-Water Calathea crocata liberally in spring and summer and allow the top 2-3 inches of soil to dry out.
-Keep the soil moderately moist and avoid overwatering to prevent yellowing, rotting and leaf drop.
+Water your Calathea crocata liberally in spring and summer and allow the top 2-3 inches of soil to dry out.
+Keep the soil moderately moist and avoid overwatering to prevent rotting, drooping and yellowing leaves.

-Decrease watering in fall and winter as growth is minimal at this time. but do not allow the soil to dry out completely to avoid wilting, curling and leaf drop.
+Decrease watering in fall and winter to keep the soil slightly moist since growth is reduced at this time. but do not allow the soil to dry out completely to avoid wilting, drooping and curling leaves.

 Light Requirements

-Eternal Flame Plant grows best in bright indirect light with at least 4-6 hours of morning or evening sunlight to promote blooming (flowering).
-Keep it away from hot midday sunshine as it can cause scorching and dullness of the leaf color.
+Eternal Flame Plant grows best in bright indirect light with 4-6 hours of morning or late evening sunlight to promote blooming (flowering).
+Keep it away from hot midday sunshine to prevent scorching and dullness of the leaf color.

 Too little light may reduce growth and flowering.
-Therefore, if the lighting in your home is not adequate, you may use grow lights to supplement it.
+Therefore, if the lighting in your home is not adequate, use grow lights to increase it.

-For uniform growth of the plant, regularly turn the pot to ensure that the plant receives light on all sides.
+For uniform growth of the plant, give the pot a quarter turn every month, to ensure that the plant receives light on all sides.

-Eternal Flame Plant thrives in average warmth of 18-260C; temperatures that are comfortable for you are ideal for this plant.
-Keep it away from drafts and sudden changes in temperature as they can cause the leaves to droop.
+Eternal Flame Plant prefers a warmth of 18-260C; temperatures that are comfortable for you are perfect for this plant.
+Keep it away from drafts which cause sudden temperature changes as they can result in stunted growth, wilting, drooping and yellowing leaves.

-Calathea crocata requires humidity of 70-80% to thrive.
-Low humidity results in brown leaf tips and edges.
-To elevate humidity, set the pot on a wet pebble tray, use a humidifier or group the plants together.
+Calathea crocata flourishes in a humidity of 70-80%; too low humidity will result in brown leaf tips and edges.
+Therefore, to elevate humidity, set the pot on a wet pebble tray, use a humidifier or group the plants together.
 Maintain good air circulation to minimize fungal diseases.

-You may also grow the plant in a well-lit bathroom or in a terrarium as a high humidity can be maintained inside a terrarium.
+You may also grow the plant in a well-lit bathroom, laundry area. kitchen or in a terrarium as a high humidity can be maintained inside a terrarium.

 Feed your Calathea crocata with a balanced, liquid fertilizer once monthly through out the growing season (spring and summer).
 The plant is not a heavy feeder, therefore, feeding once monthly should be adequate.